Abortion Pill Reversal

-Abortion Pill Reversal is a medical process designed to reverse the effects of the abortion pill in an attempt to continue the pregnancy successfully before the abortion is completed.
-It has an approximate 65% success rate.
+Abortion Pill Reversal (APR) is a medical process designed to reverse the effects of the abortion pill to continue the pregnancy successfully.
+It has an approximate 68% success rate.

 The abortion pill, also known as RU-486, is a two-step process involving two medications:

 - Mifepristone – is designed to block your body’s production of the growth hormone progesterone.
 Often referred to as the “pregnancy hormone,” progesterone is what promotes growth in a human fetus throughout pregnancy.
 Mifepristone is the first drug in the abortion pill method.

 - Misoprostol – induces cramping, bleeding, and contractions to empty the uterus.
 To complete the abortion, misoprostol is taken 24 to 48 hours after mifepristone.

 Myths About The Abortion Pill

 Myth: Using the abortion pill method has no known complications.